SkyTiger2024/TeenFiAllowance/README.md

   - Built with Bootstrap 5 and custom CSS for mobile and desktop compatibility.

 ## Problem Statement
 Traditional allowances lack automation, and Web3 dApps require complex approvals.
+TeenFiAllowance automates payments and delegates spending with a simple UX.

+Revolut allows parents to create an account and card for their teenagers, and then transfer funds over to it.

+They can also view the transactions, however there is no control over their spending.

+With the recent release of the MetaMask credit card, the delegation toolkit offers possibilities for setting spending caps on the teenagers funds.

 **TeenFiAllowance** automates payments and delegates spending with a simple UX.

 ## Solution